f5devcentral/f5-rseries-training/docs/rseries_monitoring_snmp.rst

 | EVENT            |                                                                                          |
 +------------------+------------------------------------------------------------------------------------------+

-The transmit bias threshold for a specific transceiver has reached a theshold indicating ether txbias high alarm status, txbias high warn status, txbias low alarm status, or txbias low warn status.
+The transmit bias threshold for a specific transceiver has reached a threshold indicating ether txbias high alarm status, txbias high warn status, txbias low alarm status, or txbias low warn status.
 Run the show portgroups command to see what the current values are for that transceiver.

 .. code-block:: bash